-Best Educational Magazines for Kids and Teens
+Best Educational Magazine Subscriptions for Kids and Teens

 This list of magazines is organized by topic and by recommended age ranges.
-Most of these magazines can be ordered from amazon.com or you can subscribe directly from the magazine websites.
+Most of these magazines can be ordered from Amazon or you can subscribe directly from the magazine websites.
 Check your local library as well.
 Many libraries make magazines available for borrowing.
 Some libraries sell them used as well.

 Science and Nature

-- Chickadee (ages 6 to 9) - science related stories, puzzles, animal features, and experiments
+- ChickaDEE (ages 6 to 9) - science-related stories, puzzles, animal features, and experiments

 - Ask (ages 7 to 10) - fun facts, informative scientific articles, and hands-on activities